-Analyzes impact of economic land concessions on community protected areas and indigenous people.
+Analyzes the impact of economic land concessions on community-protected areas and Indigenous people.

 “Before we just complained and cried.
 Now we are fighting!” says Pel Pak proudly.
 Like many families, he owned land in the village of Chan in the Cambodian province of Ratanakiri.
 It was taken away from them to build rubber tree plantations.
-For this reason, local partner organisation CEDAC focuses extensively on awareness raising.
+For this reason, local partner organization CEDAC focuses extensively on awareness raising.
 The village residents did not know their rights and they could not make their demands heard.
 Their negotiating position with investors is stronger if they are organised in committees.
-The families gain legal land title and record it in land registries.
+The families gain legal land titles and record them in land registries.